GitLiveApp/GitLive/_sections/live-share-code-with-me-support-vscode.md

 #### Joining a Live Share Session

-When your teammate starts codesharing via LiveShare or CodeWithMe and you have a compatible IDE already open you will see a prompt to switch to that IDE window.
+When your teammate (who will host the code share in this case) starts codesharing via Live Share and you have VS Code open, you will see a prompt to switch to that IDE window.

 ![Live Share Open Editor](/uploads/codeshare-liveshare-open-editor.jpg "Live Share Open Editor"){:class="screenshot"}

-Here you'll see any notifications regarding joining the codeshare.
+Any notifications relating to the codeshare will appear in your IDE window.

 ![Live Share Join Collab](/uploads/codeshare-liveshare-join-collab.jpeg "Live Share Join Collab"){:class="screenshot"}

-Then your teammate's project will open in a new IDE window and you are good to go!
+Your teammate's project will then open in a new IDE window and you are good to go!

 If you didn't have a compatible IDE already open you will be prompted to open the sharing link in the browser instead.